-- c. evaluate the ethical implications of an entity's financial strategy (including those for the organisation, individuals and other stakeholders) and recommend appropriate courses of action to resolve any ethical dilemmas that may arise; - d. describe and analyse the impact of financial markets (including their efficiency) and other external factors on a business's financial strategy; - e. explain the implications of terms included in loan agreements in a given scenario (eg, representations and warranties; covenants; guarantees); - f. identify the significance and effect of developing technologies on financing decisions; - g. calculate and interpret the costs of different sources of finance (before and after tax) and the weighted average cost of capital; - h. explain, in non-technical terms and using appropriate examples, the effect of capital gearing both on investors' perception of risk and reward and the weighted average cost of capital; - i. calculate and justify an appropriate discount rate for use in an investment appraisal taking account of both the risk of the investment and its financing; - j. compare the features of different means of making returns to lenders and owners (including dividend policy), explain their effects on the business and its stakeholders, and recommend appropriate options in a given scenario; - k. forecast the capital requirements for a business taking into account current and planned activities and/or assess the suitability of different financing options (including green finance) to meet those requirements, comparing the financing costs and benefits, referring to levels of uncertainty and making reasonable assumptions which are consistent with the situation; and - I. construct a straightforward investment and financing plan for a given business scenario.
+- c. evaluate the ethical implications of an entity's financial strategy (including those for the organisation, individuals and other stakeholders) and recommend appropriate courses of action to resolve any ethical dilemmas that may arise: - d. describe and analyse the impact of financial markets (including the extent to which they are efficient) and other external factors on a business's financial strategy; - e. explain the implications of terms included in loan agreements in a given scenario (eg, representations and warranties; covenants; guarantees); - f. identify the significance and effect of developing technologies on financing decisions; - g. calculate and interpret the costs of different sources of finance (before and after tax) and the weighted average cost of capital; - h. explain, in non-technical terms and using appropriate examples, the effect of capital gearing both on investors' perception of risk and reward and the weighted average cost of capital; - i. calculate and justify an appropriate discount rate for use in an investment appraisal taking account of both the risk of the investment and its financing; - j. compare the features of different means of making returns to lenders and owners (including dividend policy), explain their effects on the business and its stakeholders, and recommend appropriate options in a given scenario: - k. forecast the capital requirements for a business taking into account current and planned activities and/or assess the suitability of different financing options (including green finance) to meet those requirements, comparing the financing costs and benefits, referring to levels of uncertainty and making reasonable assumptions which are consistent with the situation; and - I. construct a straightforward investment and financing plan for a given business scenario; and - m. organise, structure and assimilate data in appropriate ways, using available statistical tools, data analysis and spreadsheets, to support business decisions.